-This is the first of two articles about the numerous intersections between planning, development, and politics in The Villages, Florida, scene of the video tweeted by the President of the United States that prominently shows a man shouting "white power."
+This is the first of two articles (the second can be found here) about the numerous intersections between planning, development, and politics in The Villages, Florida, scene of the video tweeted by the President of the United States that prominently shows a man shouting "white power."

 When President Trump retweeted a a video of a man shouting “white power” on June 28, 2020, some of the resulting backlash and mockery focused on the backdrop for the ugly scene.
 To the trained eye, the location for another embarrassing and racist episode in the social media career of the president could be none other than The Villages, Florida, which has a habit of triggering the zeitgeist.
 The golf carts filling the streets, the blatant historicism among the facades in the background—like “Main Street Disney for Geriatrics,” said one of my friends on Facebook.
 (He isn’t the first.
 Mother Jones has made the same comparison in the past.)